 Using this technology, a picture is taken of a receipt, and the information is uploaded to an expense report software as a starting point for building an expense report.
 Find the best expense software and mobile app for tracking expenses and receipts for your business, and get the team trained on how to use it.
 This way, if you’re audited, running the necessary reports is as easy as pressing a button.

 - File and pay on time

-A survey of 1000 small businesses from the National Small Business Association found that 64 percent of American small businesses spend at least $1000 annually on tax preparation alone.
+A survey of 1,000 small businesses from the National Small Business Association found that 64% of American small businesses spend at least $1000 annually on tax preparation alone.

 According to the World Bank's Doing Business report, American companies spend an average of 175 hours on tax-related duties.

-Waiting until the last minute is a sure shot way of bogging down your accounting department and rushing to file a late return riddled with errors.
-Needless to say, this will hoist the right number of red flags to get you audited.
+Waiting until the last minute will slow down your accounting department and increase the likelihood of rushed returns riddled with errors.
+Needless to say, this will boost your odds of being audited.